JeffersonLab/solid_release/howto.md

    ctrl-d (to exit container)
 ```

-To run your simulaton with modified geometry and without changing hit processing, here is how to **run official solid_gemc binary with your geomtry on ifarm**
+To run your simulaton with modified geometry and without changing hit processing, here is how to **run official solid_gemc binary with your geometry on ifarm**
 ```
  (singularity will load your shell env,so clean them up temporally to avoid conflict before loading container.
 For example, "mv .cshrc cshrc", "mv .login login", "mv .bashrc basrc") ssh -XY ifarm